Vanuatu provides lessons in cyclone survival

 "Hurricanes or cyclones are not a new thing, since when people started living in these islands maybe about 5,000 years ago this type of event occurs every year," said Natuman.

-"I think also we are now more organized in terms of our disaster management."
+"I think also we are now more organised in terms of our disaster management."

 Some villagers survived Pam by sheltering in a kiln used to dry coconuts and make copra, one aid official said.